Terrell Owens: Personal life

-On a May 8, 2012 episode of Dr. Phil, three of the four mothers to his children accused Owens of either coming up short in his monthly child support payments or not paying at all.
+On a May 8, 2012, episode of Dr. Phil, three of the four mothers to his children accused Owens of either coming up short in his monthly child support payments or not paying at all.
 Owens said he was paying some $45,000 per month in child support at one time.

 Owens is a Christian.
 He was raised as a Christian by his grandmother and has been baptized.

+On October 16, 2023, Owens was hit by a car in Calabasas, California, after being in an argument following a pick-up basketball game.
+He was not injured.

 Controversies

 Desperate Housewives skit

 On November 15, 2004, Owens, wearing a Philadelphia Eagles uniform, appeared with television actress Nicollette Sheridan (of the ABC series Desperate Housewives in character as Edie Britt) in an introductory skit which opened that evening's Monday Night Football telecast, in which Owens and the Eagles played the Cowboys at Texas Stadium.
 Some observers (especially then-Indianapolis Colts coach Tony Dungy) condemned the skit as being sexually suggestive because of Sheridan removing a towel, and ABC later apologized for airing it.
 However, on March 14, 2005, the Federal Communications Commission ruled that the skit did not violate decency standards, because it contained no outright nudity or foul language.